Garnik645/cpp_problems/doc/oop1.md

 class TicTacToe {
     private: // hidden implementation
-        bool isValidPosition(int x, int y) {...} // check if the given board cell is in (3 x 3) matrix range bool isPositionEmpty(int x, int y) {...} // check if the given board cell empty and doesn't contain an 'X' or an 'O' bool isGameOver() {...} // check if the match has ended with a draw or with a win of the players, set isOver variable to true
+        bool isValidPosition(int x, int y) {...} // check if the given board cell is in (3 x 3) matrix range bool isPositionEmpty(int x, int y) {...} // check if the given board cell is empty and doesn't contain an 'X' or an 'O' bool isGameOver() {...} // check if the match has ended with a draw or with a win of the players, set isOver variable to true

     public: // interface